 Here are some of the things to consider before measuring roof overhang.

 - If the roof overhangs are not large enough, the only way to protect these windows, doors, and entryways is to recess them in a thick exterior wall or install unique covers and flashings for each door or entrance.

 - There may be a situation where overlap does not provide sufficient protection.
 This situation where the overhang does not provide adequate protection is especially familiar with more modern architectural styles.
 The emphasis is on producing sleek, curved buildings or square, wide-angle buildings.

 - There is also another problem to consider i.e., the wind.
 The length of the roof overhang must be adequately designed to withstand upward winds.
 This is especially true in geographic areas where high winds are a common problem.

 - In the worst case, all external damage from rain and splashing will lead to the sides’ premature rotting.
-If you visit suburban neighborhoods with old houses, you can often see examples of exteriors where the panels seem protruding from the house.
+If you visit suburban neighborhoods with old houses, you can often see examples of exteriors where the panels seem to protrude from the house.
 This is a clear sign that something is wrong with the dimensions of the suspended ceiling structure.